Hemanth-konduri/Ecommerce-Follow-Along/README.md

    - Created route for Add address page in frontend.
    - Create form for adding address.
    - Started address using useState Hook.

+   # Milestone 22 Created backend for address and attached with frontend

+   - Created backend endpoint for handling address.
+   - Added backend endpoint with frontend.